Table of Contents[Hide][Show]

 Read More: Best Bay Area Beaches Near San Francisco

 3. Visit Fisherman’s Wharf and Pier 39

-Follow the sounds of barking sea lions to Pier 39, where you can sail the bay on one of their many water excursions, ride the carousel, shop, dine and more.
+Follow the sounds of barking sea lions to Pier 39 where you can sail the bay on one of the many water excursions, ride the carousel, shop, dine and more.
 Enjoy free daily shows by local street performers and musicians or explore a variety of attractions.
-Yes, it is touristy, but you can’t visit San Francisco without checking the area out!
+Yes, it is touristy, but you can’t visit San Francisco without checking out the area!
 Walk out to the end of the pier for some of the best views of Alcatraz, Angel Island and the bridge.